-As mentioned in our article, The Digital Divide: Can Small Banks Keep Pace?, the biggest banks have significantly improved in overall customer satisfaction, while midsize banks have declined and regional banks have plateaued.
+As mentioned in our article, the biggest banks have significantly improved in overall customer satisfaction, while midsize banks have declined and regional banks have plateaued.
 This appears to be driven by a focus on improved digital offerings, with satisfaction with big banks rising for the sixth consecutive year, according to the J.D.
 Power 2016 U.S. Retail Banking Satisfaction Study.

 More concerning could be that midsize banks’ intended attrition has doubled over the past 5 years, and is currently the highest among the different asset sized bank segments according to the study.
 This indicates that, while the consumer is becoming more comfortable with digital applications across industries, the banking industry may not be keeping pace, with the spoils going to those organizations that provide a better digital experience.

 Worse yet, the satisfaction with physical facilities, product offerings and transaction activities have all decreased over the last four years for midsize banks, indicating that consumers may be ‘penalizing’ organizations without a strong multichannel strategy.

 It is clear that there is a growing need to serve the increasingly digital consumer that is no longer defined by demographic variables like age and income, but by the way an entire segment of the population hopes to engage.
 The strategic impact and resultant actions may differ by institution, but the ability to decrease costs and improve customer satisfaction rides in the balance.

 For any organization, the priorities should be to improve the digital deliverables that include making basic transactions (balance inquiry, funds transfer and bill payments) more simple and intuitive, while also making the next stages of engagement (account opening and check deposit) more easy to complete with an online and mobile device.